Kishan-Vyas/todo_tracker/README.md

 ## Contact

-If you have any questions or suggestions regarding the app or this repository, please feel free to contact us:
+If you have any questions or suggestions regarding the app or this repository, please feel free to contact me:

 Kishan Vyas
 Email: kishanvyas308@gmail.com